 - You must complete a Vehicle Accident report form for any accident involving a Hudson Bay Insulation Company vehicle; also, Local Law Enforcement officials will be called to report the accident.
-It is for your protection and for the protection of Hudson Bay Insulation Company.

-- The following information must be obtained before leaving the scene.
-Complete the accident report form in the vehicle or if missing, a plain piece of paper will do.

-- o date & time of collision

-- o location of incident/accident
+It is for your protection and for the protection of Hudson Bay Insulation Company. - The following information must be obtained before leaving the scene.
+Complete the accident report through the HBIC LMS or, a plain piece of paper will do. - date & time of collision. - o location of incident/accident. - what transpired. - name of other driver(s). - o license number of vehicle(s) & driver(s).

-- what transpired

-- name of other driver(s)

-- o license number of vehicle(s) & driver(s)

-- o insurance company, policy number, name & telephone number of agent - o any injuries with a description if possible - Take lots of pictures showing skid marks, damage and position of the vehicles involved, insurance documents, driver's licenses, and vehicle license plates. - Call the Safety Director or Human Resources as soon as possible to report information.
+- o insurance company, policy number, name & telephone number of agent. - o any injuries with a description if possible. - Take lots of pictures showing skid marks, damage and position of the vehicles involved, insurance documents, driver's licenses, and vehicle license plates. - Call the Safety Director or Human Resources as soon as possible to report information.